Pythom1234/pxt-oled/README.md

 ```
 Show <ins>***image***</ins> of type Image at position <ins>***x***</ins> <ins>***y***</ins>.
 Fields filled in white in the image are drawn in <ins>***color***</ins> on the OLED display.
 The <ins>***background***</ins> determines whether fields that are not filled with white are also drawn.
 The **_Imageio_** library is useful for this command: [https://github.com/Pythom1234/pxt-imageio](https://github.com/Pythom1234/pxt-imageio)

+## Examples
+I also made a extension that uses OLED display (it's is still in development): [https://github.com/Pythom1234/pxt-games](https://github.com/Pythom1234/pxt-games)

 ## License
 MIT